 We will now look at the following characteristics of residential mortgage loans in detail:

-Maturity: term of a mortgage is the number of years to maturity.
-It varies from one country to the other.
+Maturity: The term of a mortgage is the number of years to maturity.
+It varies from country to country.
 For example, in the United States it ranges from 15 to 30 years.